Developing a blockchain startup: CENTI CASE STUDY

 Blockchain based projects hold a special place in our hearts; after all, we pride ourselves on working in innovative industries and there are few more innovative notions than this technology and the solutions it offers.
 That’s why when presented the opportunity to develop Centi, a contactless payment system based on BitcoinSV we jumped on it head-first.
 It’s been a great ride so far and while we’re looking forward to a long collaboration ahead, we’ve already wanted to take a reminiscent look back to see what we can learn and appreciate from our first (almost) year together.
-So, without further ado, here's our blockchain startup case study.
+Hopefully, you'll gain a lot of insights into the collaboration between a software house and a blockchain startup from it.
+So, without further ado, here's our case study.

 What is Centi & How come we work with them?

 As previously mentioned, Centi is a contactless payment system that enables you to “make BitcoinSV payments via the Point of Sales Terminal”.
 The whole idea is based on the efficiency of blockchain technology and powered by BitcoinSV.
 It’s very convenient for both the end-customers as well as the merchants as an electronic cash payment system translates to zero possibility of data breaches (since the identity of the person making the payment isn’t known neither to Centi nor the merchant), no settlement times, chargebacks or disputes.

 Centi differs from payment processors such as Visa or Mastercard in that it doesn’t actually “own” the money — only manages it on the users’ behalf.
 The solution is fully contactless (contrary to regular card payment, where you often have to enter your PIN code manually) which is even more important amidst the coronavirus pandemic in 2020 and the strong focus on proper hygiene it initiated.
 Also, there are no card issuance or yearly subscription costs (or any other hidden fees for that matter).